contentful/field-editors/README.md

 Playground with all components: [https://contentful-field-editors.netlify.app/](https://contentful-field-editors.netlify.app/)

 This repository has all editorial components that you can find in the Contentful Web application.
-You can run each this component as a custom field extension or compose them into one custom entry extension.
+You can run each of these component as a custom field extension or compose them into a custom entry extension.
+You could also use these components as the basis for a custom [Contentful App](https://www.contentful.com/app-framework/)

 - Single line editor
 - Multi line editor